 Make sure they know how to use a microphone to address both their fellow panelists and the audience.
 It’s surprising the number of people who don’t.
 I’m one of them, but I’m learning.
 Before the start, have the moderator remind them to speak clearly to the audience, and be sure that your PA is powerful enough to enable the audience to hear the quietest of the speakers, all the way to the back of the room

-Make sure your panel is gender balanced and socially reflective.
+Make sure your panel is balanced and socially reflective.
 If you can’t find any women to appear on the panel, look harder.
 Lots of women work in the music industry.
 If you’re really struggling to find women to speak, you’re still not looking hard enough.
 And if, finally, you absolutely could not find any women, no matter how hard you tried, resign.
 If you haven’t resigned yet, go back to the start and repeat the process with people of colour and those from LGBTQ+ communities.

 Make sure no one on the panel is friendly with or works with anyone else on the panel.
 There’s no surer way to stifle debate.
 And make sure your moderator is prepared to ask rigorous questions if they need to be asked

-The audience vastly outnumbers your speakers, and their collective experiences more than likely vastly outnumber the experience of your speakers.
+The audience vastly outnumbers your speakers, and their collective experiences more than likely vastly outnumber the experiences of your speakers.
 Include the audience in the conversation.
 Leaving five minutes at the end for questions isn’t enough

 Have the moderator and panelists talk on email in the days before the panel, and agree on topics and the course of discussion.
 It doesn’t sound like there’s a whole lot of that going on